msft-teams/tools/TeamsSampleHub/README.md

 Please make sure to grant the admin consent for the required permissions.

-### Publish your HOME app to your Azure subscription using Visual Studio
+### Publish your Sample Hub to your Azure subscription using Visual Studio

--   Download the HOME code from the repository and open in Visual studio explorer.
+-   Download the Sample Hub code from the repository and open in Visual studio explorer.

 -   In Visual Studio Solution Explorer, right-click the project and